Galician Russophilia: Ideology

 The early Galician Russophile Nikolay Kmicykevich wrote an article in 1834 stating that the Russians were the same people from Western Ukraine to Kamchatka, from the White Sea to the Black Sea, and the language they spoke was the same Russian language.
 He wrote that the standard Russian language was more acceptable for modern writing and that the popular dialects in Ukraine were corrupted by Polish influence.
 These ideas were stimulated by the Russian pan-Slavist Mikhail Pogodin, who stayed in Lviv (called then Lemberg) in 1835 and 1839–1840 and who during this time influenced the local Ruthenian intelligentsia.
 No longer seeing themselves as representatives of a small Ruthenian nation of under three million people, weak in comparison to its neighbours, the Russophiles now saw themselves as the westernmost branch of the Great Russian people.
 A Russian orientation also played into the Russophile's elitist tendencies, because the Russian literary language which they tried to adopt (many continued to use the Polish language in their daily lives) set the Russophile priests and nobles apart from the Ukrainian-speaking peasants.
 Politically, the Russophiles came to advocate the idea of a union between a Galician Ruthenia and Russia.

-One of the most active of the Galician Russophiles was the prominent historian, nobleman Denis Zubrytsky, who helped convert many of the Galician elite to his cause.
+Russophilia increased its popularity in Galicia following the Revolutions of 1848, as the Austrian government de facto transferred administrative power of the region to Polish nobility, ignoring demands of the Supreme Ruthenian Council.
+As a result, many members of that organ, including conservative members of the clergy, adopted a pro-Russian orientation, at the same time underlining their loyalty to the Austrian monarchy.
+One of the most active Galician Russophiles was the prominent historian, nobleman Denys Zubrytsky, who helped convert many members of the Galician elite to his cause.
 He was also the first to begin writing in standard Russian: as early as 1849 he started his main work, The History of the Ancient Galician-Russian Principality.
 In a letter to his friend Mikhail Pogodin, Zubrytsky claimed that his stated purpose was to acquaint his Galician people with Russian history and the Russian language.
 Indeed, the historiography of the medieval Kingdom of Galicia–Volhynia was largely begun by Galician Russophiles and served as the basis for their nation-building project (in contrast, the Ukrainophiles at that time focused on the history of the Cossacks).
 In terms of literature and culture, the Russophiles promoted Nikolai Gogol and Ivan Naumovich in contrast to Ukrainophile emphasis on Taras Shevchenko.